TheBubbleworks/BubblePy_Demo_Blinkt_BLE/README.md

 Of note, the code will run pretty much as-is on an Arduino Primo, a micro:bit, a RaspberryPi and others.

 The User Interface runs in a browser using the [Web Bluetooth JavaScript API](https://github.com/WebBluetoothCG/web-bluetooth#web-bluetooth).
-Web Blutooth is used for discovering and connecting to Bluetooth LE devices from within a browser, i.e. a native app or plugin on Desktop or Mobile is not required.
+Web Blutooth is used for discovering and connecting to Bluetooth LE devices from within a browser, e.g. a native app or plugin on Desktop or Mobile is not required.

 ## User Interface

-You can open the Web Bluetooth demo in a using this [link](https://thebubbleworks.github.io/BubblePy_Demo_Blinkt_BLE/).
+You can open the Web Bluetooth demo [here](https://thebubbleworks.github.io/BubblePy_Demo_Blinkt_BLE/).

 *Note: Please check your platform and browser are supported [here](https://github.com/WebBluetoothCG/web-bluetooth/blob/gh-pages/implementation-status.md).*